 Makes 2 1/2 -3 cups

-- 1 1/2 pounds Black Mission fresh figs, stems removed, quartered and chopped
+- 1 1/2 pounds Black Mission fresh figs, washed and dried with stems removed.
+Quartered and chopped, about 2 pints

 - 1/2 cup shallots, fine dice, about 2 ounces